 I’ve never met a potato I didn’t like.
 Baked, mashed, chips, vodka.
 The possibilities are endless but what I really really really love me is a sweet potato.
 Straight up raw, peeled, and diced.
-It could possibly be my favourite type of root vegetable carb.
-And can I even start in on how dang good it is mashed, sprinkled with a healthy dose of mini marshmallows, sea salt, and baked until ooey-gooey sweet and salty perfection!
+It could possibly be my favorite type of root vegetable carb.
+I can’t even start in on how dang good it is mashed, sprinkled with a healthy dose of mini marshmallows, sea salt, and baked until ooey-gooey sweet and salty perfection!
 And this Sweet Potato Pie Cake is all that and so much more!

 Note: This post contains affiliate links to which I earn a small commission, but don’t worry there’s no extra cost to you!
 Thank you for supporting CAKED by Katie.

 Sweet Potato Pie Cake Inspiration

 Sweet potato casserole was always a staple growing up for Thanksgiving dinner.
 I’ll pass on the stuffing but you better believe me that I’ll be taking a double portion of this casserole.
 And that’s typically what my Thanksgiving plate looks like.

 A little bit of turkey, maybe some green beans, and about 3/4’s of the plate with that mashed sweet potato yumminess.
 And then I’ll save my “seconds plate” for pie.
 A slice of pumpkin AND a slice of apple.
 Because why have 1 piece when you can have 2.
 Right?!

 Dairy-Free Sweet Potato Pie Cake

 I wanted to create Thanksgiving dinner but in cake form and I kinda think I knocked it outta the park with this Sweet Potato Pie cake.
 It’s made up of dairy-free sweet potato cake layers baked right on top of a flaky pie crust.
 Sweet homemade honey marshmallow fluff filled each layer and the whole cake was covered in a smooth dairy-free molasses buttercream.